Researchers say we homeschool mamas, and every other human, have 50,000-70,000 thoughts per day.

 A lot of possible ways to affect my thinking.

 I have learned I could think differently about pretty much anything in life.
 I have learned this by talking to other people that don’t think like me.
-Which has happened a lot, since I have traveled plenty, owned a bed and breakfast, and enjoy listening to people’s stories and perspectives, especially people that don’t think like me.
+Which has happened a lot, since I have traveled plenty, owned a bed and breakfast, and enjoyed listening to people’s stories and perspectives, especially people that don’t think like me.

 All this confirms that the world is not filled with people that think like me and we come by our perspectives and our thoughts differently.